JohnKorreckk/Chess-Engine/README.md

 # Chess Engine

 This repository contains a chess engine implemented in C++.
 It is designed for efficient move generation, board evaluation, and support for various chess functionalities.
-Below is a breakdown of the repository structure and its key features.
+Below is a breakdown of its key features.

-## Repository Structure

 ## Features
 - **Move Generation**: Efficient algorithms for generating all legal moves from any given position.